Charles Loring Elliott 1812-1868

 There have been other great portrait painters since 1868, (Sargent, Celia Beaux, others) and a lively portrait is always a surprising welcome to stumble upon in a collection.
 In America portraits based on photos spread rapidly in the second half of the 19th C. and there are so many dark “deer in the headlights” , “you got me” images hanging in historical societies and museums that I have to believe it was a style the public was either sold or came to admire as part of their Victorian tastes.

 Notes on his youth in Auburn, Syracuse and New York 1812-1832

-Elliott was born on the frontier probably in a log cabin or plank home in Scipio southwest of Auburn in 1812.
-At that time this area of central New York was still contested by the British and their allies and would be until after the war ended in 1815.
-The land was mostly virgin forests and lakes however there were large cleared fields and orchards around the shores of Cayuga Lake as this was the homeland of the Cayuga Nation.
-Sullivan’s army saw the quality of the land in 1779 and were quick to spread the word back east.
+Elliott was born on the “frontier” probably in a log cabin or plank home in Scipio south of Auburn in 1812.
+At that time this area of central New York was still contested by the British and their allies and would be until after the war finally ended in 1815.
+Scipio is close to the heart of the Cayuga Nation and the landscape he was born into would have been of very healthy forests, lakes and also surrounded by the evidence of the long history of the Cayuga nation in this area.
+There were large cleared fields, orchards and many and village and “castle” sites in the area.
+Sullivan’s army saw the quality of the land and lakes in 1779 and were quick to spread the word back east.